0xfe/experiments/go/shuffle/README.md

 The file `shuffle_test.go` in this directory benchmarks various generic implementations of the Fischer-Yates shuffle algorithm.

-Note that although you can use these techniques to reduce duplication in your code, you compromise on compile-time type saftey, which increases the liklihood of run-time bugs.
+Note that although you can use these techniques to reduce duplication in your code, you compromise on compile-time type saftey (and code clarity), which increases the liklihood of run-time bugs.

 ## The Code